JoaoPossamaii/JoaoPossamaii/README.md

- ✨ ## About me ...** ✨
+ ✨**About me**✨

-- 🌱 I'm studing Web Developer at Trybe to become a Full Stack Developer
+- 🖥️ I'm studing Web Developer at Trybe to become a Full Stack Developer
-- 👯 I'm Brazilian living in Uberlandia/MG
+- 🌎 I'm Brazilian living in Uberlandia/MG
-- 💬 Ask me about ...
 - 📫 You can contact me at jpossamai92@hotmail.com